JoakimHellberg/AppIoT-RPi3-Integration/README.md

 - Install AppIoT client by executing the Setup script: ./Setup.sh.
 This will install dependencies and setup the home directory (/home/pi/SENSATION_HOME).
 Once completed, the RPi will reboot.

 ## Quick route
 In order to get the RPi up and running some preparations are required.
-All these preparations are provided in the following image: https://appiothackathon.blob.core.windows.net/rpi3/AppIoT-RPi3DemoIntegration.img.
+All these preparations are provided in the following image: https://appiothackathon.blob.core.windows.net/rpi3/2016-04-06-AppIoT-RPi3DemoGateway.zip.
+Unpack the zip file to extract the .img file.
 Insert your SD Card and then run Win32DiskImager.exe.
 Make sure your SD Card drive is selected.
 Select the  'AppIoT-RPi3DemoIntegration.img' image file from the extracted zip file and then press write.

 # Get the MAC Address